Table of Contents

 - Specify the computer address in the ETH blocks of the Simulink file.
 The B-Box RCP will transmit its measurements and status information to this address.

-- Generate run-time code and connect to the B-Box RCP using BB Control.
+- Generate run-time code and connect to the B-Box RCP using Cockpit.
+Consult this Quick-start guide if needed.

 - Make sure that the Windows firewall doesn’t block communication with the B-Box.